fuse-code-support/FuseCodePoc/README.md

-# webfusion text - The next step after Atom
+# webfusion - The next step after Atom

 WebFusion Text is the intersection of a number of good ideas I've encountered over the years that happens to implement an awesome programmer's editor and programming environment: